If you’re someone who has suffered from allergies throughout the fall, maybe you’ve been looking forward to the first freeze of the season.

 - Fireplace smoke

-This shift from fall allergies to winter allergies often doesn’t provide substantial break from symptoms.
-Oakdale ENT recommends a concerted effort to control your exposure to the most common allergens.
+This shift from fall allergies to winter allergies often doesn’t provide a substantial break from symptoms.
+A concerted effort to control your exposure to the most common allergens is a must.

-If you’ve found that your fall allergies are sticking around past the first freeze and you need relief, it’s time for a consultation from an allergy specialist.
+If you’ve found that your fall allergies are sticking around past the first freeze and you need relief, it’s time to schedule an appointment.